ocp-power-automation/ocs-upi-kvm/README.md

 ```

 These scripts are useful in getting started.
 They implement the full sequence of
 high level tasks defined above.
-The difference between these scripts is that the
-**dev-ocs.sh** script uses files and the script **test-ocs.sh** uses
-physical disk partions for the extra data disks that are attached to worker nodes.
-In addition, the latter script will invoke ocs-ci tier 0 and 1 tests automatically.
+The **test-ocs.sh** invokes **ocs-ci** tier tests
+2, 3, 4, 4a, 4b, and 4c.
+Both scripts designate the use of file backed Ceph disks
+which are based on qcow2 files.
+These files are sparsely populated enabling the
+use of servers with as little as 256 GBs of storage, depending on the number of
+worker nodes that are requested.
+The use of file backed data disks is the default.
+The test-ocs scripts include comments showing how physical disk partitions may
+be used instead which may improve performance and resilience.

 ## Required Environment Variables